 Nursing Center discusses how a study found that when healthcare facilities (such as hospitals) have a lower nurse to patient ratio, the patients tend to have shorter stays.
 Such economic benefits are particularly important in an industry with razor-thin profit margins.
 Brown stated that 50 percent of her facilities’ residents are served by Medicaid, which means they only receive about 50 percent reimbursement from the CMS for what it costs us to care for residents.

-More states are now recognizing the link between staffing and higher quality of care in nursing homes.
+More states are now recognizing the link between nursing home staffing levels and higher quality of care.
 As a result, there has been increased public and private support for state and federally mandated nursing standards in nursing home staffing in recent years.
 In addition, more nursing homes are utilizing job referral to make up for their nursing home staffing problem.
 How do job referrals work?
 Essentially, the better the work environment, the more staff members will want to share their contentment with others.
 As was previously mentioned, managers, current employees, and new employees are the best sources of referrals for nursing homes.

 3. Adjust And Revamp Nursing Home Staffing Models and Schedules